rmedinahu/rmedinahu.github.io/cs451/course-info/2017-spring-451-schedule.md

 6. Leader and member write, test, and debug their respective code.
 When their portion is complete, they commit and push their changes to github.

-7. Each member should then pull changes to the working copy to see the "merge" of each respective code segment.
+7. Each member should then pull changes to THEIR working copy to see the "merge" of each respective code segment.

 {% highlight python %}
 # git-exercise-01.py